Back to School: Pediatricians offer tips to help get kids off to a strong start

 "Summer is pretty unstructured.
 Kids wake up later, they go to bed later.
 They eat what and when they want to eat, " said Children's Hospital Los Angeles pediatrician Dr. Colleen Kraft.

-As a past American Academy of Pediatrics President, CHLA'S Dr. Colleen Kraft knows how to tackle every back to school concern.
+As a past American Academy of Pediatrics President, Kraft knows how to tackle every back to school concern.

-Dr. Kraft said, "If they're used to going to bed at 10 o'clock at night, let's make it nine o'clock tonight.
-Maybe in a couple of nights we can move it to eight o'clock."
+"If they're used to going to bed at 10 o'clock at night, let's make it 9 o'clock tonight.
+Maybe in a couple of nights we can move it to 8 o'clock," Kraft said.

-And after dinner, Dr. Kraft offers this tip: charge all the family's phones in a central area.

-"Where we know that one to two hours before bed, we are off of screens," she said.
+And after dinner, Kraft offers this tip: charge all the family's phones in a central area to ensure that everyone is off their screens one to two hours before bedtime.

 And before heading out, go over safety rules for children biking to school, walking or taking the bus.

-Dr. Kraft adds, "The child should not get on the bus until the buses completely stopped They shouldn't have to go to the other side of the street to get onto the bus."
+"The child should not get on the bus until the bus is completely stopped.
+They shouldn't have to go to the other side of the street to get onto the bus," Kraft said.

-Look for padded backpacks a wide strap.
+Look for padded backpacks with a wide strap.
 If it drops below a child's waist, it's too heavy.
-Dr. Kraft suggests teens with classes on different days get two backpacks.
+Kraft suggests teens with classes on different days get two backpacks.

+"Have your books for one day in one pack and have your books for the other day in the other.
+That decreases the weight," Kraft said.